[7 MIN READ]

 Heart disease is a catch-all term that refers to several conditions that affect your heart’s function and structure, including coronary artery disease, valve disorders, heart failure and coronary heart disease.

 Coronary heart disease is the most common type of heart disease.
-It occurs when plaque made up of fat, cholesterol and other substances accumulate in your arteries and blocks blood flow to your heart.
+It occurs when plaque made up of fat, cholesterol and other substances accumulates in your arteries and block blood flow to your heart.
 Chest pain, blood clots and an increased potential for heart attack can all result without treatment and healthy lifestyle changes.